Truth be told, I really cannot remember how my first taste of

 Is Bakery Business Profitable In Nigeria?

 For some families, bread is non-negotiable for breakfast just as Sunday jollof rice.
-Yes, it’s one of the top 40 popular Nigerian food that many can’t miss for anything.
+Yes, it’s one of the top 51 delicious meals that many can’t miss for anything.

 You go to the park to make use of public transport and wonder at the number of bread sellers with the mountain Kilimanjaro of bread in front of them.